Internship Experience Certificate

 By accepting formal support documentation from the university, you enter into an agreement with the Careers Centre to provide us with a suitable case study for our website once you have completed your internship.

-If you have any questions regarding the Internship Experience Certificate or case studies, please contact Tracey Dall, Information Officer.
+If you have any questions regarding the Internship Experience Certificate or case studies, please contact Tracey Dall, Information Manager.